-The results of our audit work and recommendations were communicated to management of the Spokane Housing Authority for their review, response, and action.
-We found that, while the Housing Authority's IT policies and practices partially align with industry leading practices, there are areas where improvements can be made.
-The Spokane Housing Authority has already addressed significant issues we identified, and is continuing to make improvements.
+The results of our audit work and recommendations were communicated to management of Skagit County for their review, response and action.
+We found that while the county's IT policies and practices partially align with industry leading practices, there are areas where improvements can be made.
+Skagit County has already addressed significant issues we identified, is working with its vendors to address additional gaps, and is continuing to make improvements.

-Because the public distribution of tests performed and test results could increase risk to the Housing Authority, distribution of this information is kept confidential under RCW 42.56.420 (4), and under Generally Accepted Government Auditing Standards, Sections 7.40-43.
+Because the public distribution of tests performed and test results could increase the risk to the county, distribution of this information is kept confidential under RCW 42.56.420 (4), and under Generally Accepted Government Auditing Standards, Sections 7.40-43.